lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 This is because an external power manager event (such as shutting off power) while a flash stateful transaction is ongoing may be damaging to the vendor flash module.

+#### Flash Code Execution Handling

+Flash can be used to store both data and code.
+To support separate access priviledges between data and code, the flash protocol controller provides {{< regref "EXEC" >}} for software control.

+If software programs {{< regref "EXEC" >}} to TBD value, code fetch from flash is allowed.
+If software programs {{< regref "EXEC" >}} to any other value, code fetch from flash results in an error.

+The flash protocol controller distinguishes code / data transactions through the [instruction type attribute]({{< relref "hw/ip/lc_ctrl/doc/_index.md#usage-of-user-bits" >}}) of the TL-UL interface.

 ### Flash Physical Controller